feenkcom/RemoteServiceReplication/design/MessageSendSemantics copy.md

 ## Promise

-A `Promise` represents a placeholder value. `Promise`'s are later resolved with a result or broken if a result cannot be obtained.
+A `Promise` represents a placeholder value. `Promise`'s are later resolved -- either fulfilled with a result or broken if a result cannot be obtained.

 ### `Promise` Interface

-- Resolution
+- Resolution  _**Do we really want to allow the resolution messages to be sent to the promise itself, rather than the resolver?**_
   - `#fulfill:`
   - `#break:`
 - Observation
   - `#when:catch:`
   - `#wait`

-  - `#value`
+_**Do we want a message that retrieves the value from a previously-fulfilled promise?
+Besides #wait, which probably also does that.**_

 ### `Promise` Resolution